 Luckily the Suspenz smart cart addresses the typical pitfalls of folding carriers to deliver a quality cart that will keep things rolling.
 Upgraded hardware and robust components make the Suspenz one of, if not the, best folding kayak cart out there.
 Cam-less ratchet straps will secure your load without digging into the hull.
 And rubber pads will provide better grip than far more common foam coverings Airless tires can be swapped for pneumatics with an optional upgrade kit.

 The Suspenz Smart Cart is best suited for sit-in kayaks or narrow single hull fishing kayaks.
 Catamaran and trimaran style hulls won’t sit properly without some modification.
 Finally we realize that the Suspenz Smart Cart isn’t inexpensive, especially compared to cheaper versions you’ll find in the store.
 We’re strong advocates of the “Buy Once, Cry Once” philosophy and this is a clear cut case where the extra expense is justified.

 Kayak carts are a necessity for modern day watercraft.
 It simply isn’t feasible to drag a 100 lb + boat more than a a couple yards before you’re tuckered.
 Before you click the buy button on any cart though make sure it’s compatible with your rig.
 Manufacturers typically provide guidance on cart styles to avoid (especially scupper).
 Finally pay attention to your width and hull shape – that triple chined 3′ wide hull isn’t going to work well on a small folding cart.
-Let us know how you prefer to portage and happy paddling!
+Let us know the best kayak cart you prefer to portage with and happy paddling!